Brian Horton: Macclesfield Town

 Linked with the management position at Swansea City, Horton was instead appointed as manager of struggling Third Division club Macclesfield Town at the start of April 2004, replacing John Askey, who stayed on as a coach.
-This was initially until the end of the season, but Horton was given the job on a permanent basis in May.
+This was initially until the end of the season.
+Still, Horton was given the job permanently in May.
 He rejuvenated a demoralised side and kept them in the Football League, as they finished seven points clear of the relegation zone in 2003–04.
 Over the summer he signed Iraqi international Jassim Swadi, experienced striker Mike Sheron, veteran defender Tony Barras, left-back Mark Bailey, and Tommy Rooney.
 He allowed Martin Carruthers to leave, though extended Tommy Widdrington's contract, and offered fresh deals to six others.
 He later added to his squad by signing Mark Boyd and Simon Weaver; whilst transfer listing Tommy Widdrington and Michael Welch.
 Many pundits were tipping the "Silkmen" to slip out of the newly named League Two at the end of the 2004–05 season, but Horton proved the observers wrong as his side were in the top-seven of the division virtually all season long.
 Horton celebrated his 1000th game as a manager on 3 November 2004, as Macclesfield beat Mansfield 4–0 in the Football League Trophy.
 He also won the League Two Manager of the Month award for February.
 Macclesfield qualified for the play-offs in sixth place, but their promotion challenge was finally ended by Lincoln City in the semi-finals, following a 2–1 aggregate defeat.
 At the end of the season, Horton released nine players, including club captain Matthew Tipton.
 In the place of these nine players he signed Kevin Sandwith, Kevin Townson, Martin Bullock, and David Beresford.